A-Zalt/better-commando/README.md

 You can see who's admin by accessing `bettercmd.admins`.

 Also, if you didn't like the message it gave you when you weren't an admin, you can change it by accessing `bettercmd.adminMessage`.
 The same goes for `bettercmd.errorMessage` which will be sent when you have an error in your execute function and `bettercmd.nsfwMessage` which will be sent if a NSFW command is executed in non-NSFW channel.
 New messages were added in v1.1 - `botNoPermMessage` and `userNoPermMessage`, which are self-explanatory.
+There, it will replace {PERMS} with the missing permissions

 To access all the commands you have right now, use `bettercmd.commands`.